DevOpsDolapo/DevOps_Projects/PROJECT 7/Project7.md

 ![Alt text](Images/aws_ec2_8000_5.png)

-To edit inbound rules on the Nginx EC2 instance to open `Port 80`, follow the above Steps 1 to 3.
+**To edit inbound rules on the Nginx EC2 instance to open `Port 80`, follow the above Steps 1 to 3**

 ![Alt text](Images/aws_ec2_8000_6.png)